NOC-MSM/nemo_cookbook/docs/docs/nemodatatree.md

 When defining a `NEMODataTree` for a nested configuration, there are two important additional steps required:

+!!! example "Steps to Define a NEMODataTree"
     1. For each type of netCDF output, open all available files as a single `xarray.Dataset` using `xarray.open_mfdataset()`.

     2. Add domain variables stored in the **domain_cfg.nc** file to the each grid dataset (e.g., `e1t`, `e2t` are added to `gridT`).

     3. Add / calculate masks for each grid type (e.g., `tmask` is added to `gridT`).

     4. Redefine the `dims` and `coords` of each grid dataset to use `i`, `j`, `k` as used to define the semi-discrete equations in NEMO.

     5. **Clip nested child domains to remove ghost points along the boundaries & add a mapping from the parent grid indices to the child grid indices to the `coords`.**

     6. **Assemble dictionaries of processed NEMO model grid datasets for each of the parent, child and grandchild domains.**

     7. Assemble the `xarray.DataTree` using a nested dictionary of NEMO model domains.